Whitney Balmert, DMSc, PA-C

 The clinical director is responsible for oversight of the clinical curriculum, developing and maintaining clinical sites, visiting and evaluation of preceptors and clinical rotations to ensure ARC-PA standards are met.
 The clinical director is also responsible for coordinating and teaching clinical courses as well as providing support, evaluations, and advisement to students during their clinical phase.

 Professor Whitney Balmert graduated from the University of Central Florida Burnett Honors College with a Bachelor of Science degree in Health Service Administration.
 In 2010, she received a Master of Medical Science degree in Physician Assistant studies at Nova Southeastern University.
-Since graduation she has been practicing clinically in the field of pediatrics with experience in outpatient, inpatient and urgent care pediatric settings.
+Then in 2024, she earned her Doctor of Medical Science (DMSc) in Medical Education from the University of Lynchburg.
+Since graduation she has been practicing clinically in the field of pediatrics with experience in outpatient, inpatient, and urgent care pediatric settings.